jackyzha0/quartz/content/notes/ass03-security-flaws-essay.md

 # Which C.I.A Dimensions are affected?
 Confidentiality, Integrity and availablility are all affected

+## Confidentiality
+Attackers were able to access private information.
+Eve gained access to his emails, phone calls, twitter, and any information stored on his cryptocurrency accounts.
+Phobia also gained access to all of Honan's emails, and any information stored on his twitter, iCloud, iPad, iPhone or macbook.

+## Integrity
-C - attackers were able to access private information I - attackers were able to change information
+Attackers were able to change information.

+## Availability
-A - attackers were able to block victims from accessing their accounts
+Attackers were able to block victims from accessing their accounts.

 # Case

-## lessons learned
 - large attack surface is bad
 - value security over convenience/customer service
 - try to prevent information leaks